viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - When is a table in 1NF
 - When is a table in 2NF
 - When is a table in 3NF

+# Homework: Contracting Company
+1. Read section 6-7 content
+2. Design database schemas for Contracting Company, including but not limited to
+  - Business rules
+  - Evolving history of ER diagram in terms of normal forms
+  - 1NF, 2NF, 3NF conversion, dependency diagram and reason
+  - At least 3 sample records of each table to illustrate PK and FK among tables to demonstrate their relationships.
+  - Check your design by Table 6.7 Data Modeling Checklist